-Each pregnancy, even for the same woman, is different - one baby may move about a lot, another may not: the important thing is to know what's usual for each individual baby so that you'll be aware of any abnormal or reduced movements.
+There is no average or 'normal' number of movements – each pregnancy, even for the same woman, is different.
+One baby may move a lot, another may not: the important thing is to know what's usual for each baby so you'll be aware of any abnormal or reduced movements.

 Why is it important to monitor your baby's movements?

-Being aware of babies' movements is something that mums can do to monitor the health of their unborn child.
-A reduction in movements can mean that the baby is not well in the womb and a very small proportion of these babies need to be delivered urgently."
+Being aware of your baby’s movements can help you to monitor the health of your unborn child and will give medical staff vital information if you suspect a problem.
+A reduction in movements can mean that the baby is not well in the womb and a very small proportion of these babies need to be delivered urgently.

-How do you monitor your baby's movements?
+How to monitor your baby's movements

 After a few weeks, you'll build up a pattern of your baby's movements and be aware if this pattern changes.